gruntjs-updater/grunt-tomcat-developer/README.md

 To use JRebel support:

 1. Run tomcat via the plugin at least once so that the catalina base directory is created.
-2. Download JRebel standalone and unzip into the catalina base directory created by this plugin, you should get a directory named `jrebel` containing a `jrebel.jar` file.
+2. Download JRebel standalone and unzip into the CATALINA_HOME directory, you should have a directory named `jrebel` containing a `jrebel.jar` file within CATALINA_HOME.
 3. Descend into `jrebel/bin` and activate JRebel by running `jrebel-activation.jar`
 4. You are good to go.
 Launch tomcat, modify java source code and classes will be instantly and automatically reloaded.